Memory Loss Assessment

 Download this Memory Loss Test and determine the symptoms and severity of your client’s cognitive impairments and memory loss.

-How to use this memory loss assessment:
+How to use this Memory Loss Assessment:

-Issue the assessment sheet to the informant.
+Step 1: Issue the assessment sheet to the informant

 On the part of the neurologist or nurse, all they need to do is to issue this to the person reporting someone’s cognitive decline and memory loss.